-What: SKU, a 14-week accelerator in Austin, Texas, founded in 2011 with an alumni base of more than 50 companies; an 8-week program tailored toward later stage brands will launch into the Dallas-Fort Worth market in 2020.
+What: SKU, a 12-week accelerator in Austin, Texas, founded in 2011 with an alumni base of more than 50 companies; an eight-week program tailored toward later stage brands launched into the Dallas-Fort Worth market in 2020.

 When: SKU in Austin runs from January through May; SKU DFW runs each fall.